Monday 12 August 2013

 History: The college dates back to the 19th century (founded in 1894) with various sites accumulated on the way.
-Myerscough has been based at the current main site near Preston since 1969.
+Myerscough has been based at the current main site near Garstang since 1969.

 Address: Spread over six campuses in 600 hectares of open, green surroundings, in the north west of England.
-If it's fresh air you're after, the surrounding countryside (beside the Lake District, just up the M6) offers unlimited outdoorsy opportunities.
-ON top of that, it's still within easy reach of decent shopping and nightlife in nearby Preston, Lancaster and Blackpool.
+If it's fresh air you're after, the surrounding countryside offers unlimited outdoorsy opportunities.
+On top of that it's still within easy reach of decent shopping and nightlife in nearby Preston, Lancaster and Blackpool.

 Ambience: A friendly, laid back campus atmosphere within soothing pastures green.
 The rural location makes Myerscough the perfect place to study land-based and sports related courses.

 Who's the boss?
 Ann Turner FCMA is the chief executive and principal.
 She got the job after a seven-year stint as the college's finance director.

 Prospectus: 01995 642 211 or visit the website here.